Sheldon Bateau

-Sheldon Bateau (born 29 January 1991) is a Trinidadian professional footballer who plays as a central defender.
+Sheldon Bateau (born 29 January 1991) is a Trinidadian professional footballer who plays as a central defender for Thai League 3 club Nakhon Si United.
 Bateau represents the Trinidad and Tobago national team.

 Bateau began his professional football career in 2009, at the age of 18, with San Juan Jabloteh in his native Trinidad and Tobago.
 After three seasons with the San Juan Kings, Bateau made a switch to fellow Pro League club North East Stars.
 However, Bateau later made a transfer after one month to K.V.
 Mechelen of the Belgian Pro League prior to the 2012–13 season.

 Club career

 Early career

 Bateau spent his early career in his native Trinidad and Tobago with San Juan Jabloteh of the TT Pro League.
 In his three seasons with the San Juan Kings, Bateau appeared in 16 matches and scored four goals.
 However, after the club dissolved due to financial difficulties following the 2011–12 season, Bateau switched to North East Stars.

 In August 2012, before playing a match for his new club, Bateau received a trial with FC Twente of the Eredivisie.
 Since Bateau is not a European Union player, his salary became a block for a transfer to the Eredivisie club.

 KV Mechelen

 On 13 September 2012, Bateau signed a one-year contract with an option for two additional years with K.V.
 Mechelen of the Belgian Pro League.
 Sheldon made his league debut on 6 October coming on as a substitute in the 59th minute in a 0–2 defeat to Kortrijk.

 On 31 October, Sheldon made his first start for the club against OH Leuven that resulted in a 1–3 loss.
 Afterwards, Bateau solidified a place in the starting line-up as a centre back and appeared in 11 league matches, including five consecutive starts, prior to the 2012–13 winter break.
 His consistent form resulted in Sheldon signing a two-year contract extension, on 18 January 2013, keeping him at Mechelen until the end of the 2014–15 season.

 On 27 April, Bateau scored his first two league goals during a play-off match against Waasland-Beveren that provided his club a vital 2–0 win.
 Bateau concluded his first season in Belgium with 22 league appearances and two goals.
 Sheldon started the 2013–14 season as a regular in defence for Mechelen.